How to improve teamwork by running efficient Retrospective meetings with your team?

 You have to set up a 2×2 square grid and label each square with either Liked, Longed, Learned, or Lacked.
 Give all attendees sticky notes and a permanent marker, then give them 5 minutes to respond to the prompts.
 Organize items by importance and dot vote if there are a lot of items to go through.
 Then, discuss all items and capture the outcomes.

 The “Timeline Retrospective” Format

 This activity helps to look at a broader period of time for the team players to understand where things went right or wrong.
-It also helps to learn about how each individual is feeling about the project direction.
+It also helps to learn about how each individual feels about the project direction.

-This format is about fluid activity.
+This format is about the fluid activity.
 In order to run it, you have to:

-- Highlight the time the period you are going to review.
+- Highlight the time period you are going to review.

 - Create a graph with only the positive quadrant showing on a large whiteboard.

 - Use the x-axis to put the start and end of that time period.

 - Use the y-axis to put a happy face at the top.
 Zero is going to be a sad face.